wso2/docs-ei/en/micro-integrator/docs/setup/security/securing_management_api.md

 CORS is enabled for the management API by default.
 The default configuration allows all origins (denoted by the `*` symbol).
 The `Authorization` header is also enabled by default to cater to the functionalities of the the Micro Integrator dashboard.

-If required, you can modify this by adding the following configurations to the `deployment.toml` file.
+Add the following to the `deployment.toml` file and update the values.

 ```toml
 [management_api.cors]